 In bilateral multicystic dysplastic kidney (MCDK), both kidneys do not develop properly while a baby is growing in the womb.
-Instead of working kidneys, there are bundles of many cysts, which are like sacs filled with liquid. (‘Bilateral’ means two sides.)
+Instead of working kidneys, there are bundles of many cysts, which are like bubbles or sacs filled with liquid. (‘Bilateral’ means two sides.)
 Babies with this condition have no working kidneys.

 Sadly, these babies are unable to survive.
 Some die during the pregnancy or within days after they are born.